podoc/podoc/README.md

 ### Included plugins

 * `Atlas`: filter replacing code blocks in a given language by executable `<pre>` HTML code blocks, and LaTeX equations by `<span>` HTML blocks.
-* `CodeEval`: preprocessor evaluating code enclosed in particular markup syntax (as provided by a regular expression).
+* `CodeEval`: prefilter evaluating code enclosed in particular markup syntax (as provided by a regular expression).
 This allows for **literate programming**, using Python or any other language.
-* `Macros`: macro preprocessor based on regular expressions.
+* `Macros`: macro prefilter based on regular expressions.
 The macro substitutions can be listed in the `macros` metadata array in the document, or in `c.Macros.substitutions = [(regex, repl), ...]` in your `.podoc/config.py`.
 * `Prompt`: filter transforming a code block containing interactive input and output.
 There are several options:
     * Transforming to a code block with different input/output formats
     * Removing the output